vogelino/molecular-networks-p5-algorithm/readme.md

 npm install
 npm start
 ```
-The open your browser at following url
+Then open your browser at following url to use watch
 `http://localhost:8080`

+Or open the `index.html` file in the public folder.

 WTFPL-2.0